nodejs/node/doc/guides/investigating_native_memory_leak.md

 * Be patient, running under valgrind slows execution significantly due to the checks being performed.
 * Reduce your test case to the smallest reproduce.
-Due to the slowdown it is important to run the minimum testcase in order to be able to do it in a reasonable time.
+Due to the slowdown it is important to run the minimum test case in order to be able to do it in a reasonable time.

 ## Installation